Hybrid Atlas models: Invariant measure

-\begin{example} Let us consider now a variant of this pure hybrid model, with a variance structure that is observed in practice.
-The parameters are the same as in Example \ref{ex: ExpCDC2}, except for the different choices of the parameter $\, c_{\ast}\, $ and for the rank-based variances $\, \sigma_{k}^{2} := 0.075 + 6 k \times 10^{-5} \, $ which are obtained from the smoothed annualized values for 1990-1999 data as in Section 5.4, page 109 of \cite{F02} (see page 2319 of \cite{BFK05}).
-The criterion from Corollary \ref{cor: CDC} cannot apply directly to this case, because the inequalities (\ref{eq: criterion CDC}) do not hold for all $\, {\bf p} \in \Sigma_{n}\, $.
-The expected capital distribution curves under these parameters with (i) $\, c_{\ast} = 0.02\, $, (ii) $\, c_{\ast} = 0.03\, $, (iii) $\, c_{\ast} = 0.04\, $ are shown in Figure \ref{fig: ExpCDC1}.
-The curve (i) is convex from the top rank to about the 25th rank, then turns concave until the lowest rank.
-The other curves (ii) \& (iii) behave similarly. $\Box$ \end{example} \begin{example} Adopting the same parameter specifications in Example \ref{ex: ExpCDC1} (i) $\, c_{\ast} = 0.02\, $, except the rank-based drift, i.e., (iv) the upwind first ranked stock $ \, g_{1} = -0.016\, $, $\, g_{k} = 0\, , 2\le k \le n-1\,$, $\, g_{n} = (0.02)(2n-1)+0.016\, $ and (v) the windward top 50 stocks $\, g_{1} = g_{2} = \cdots = g_{50} = -0.016\, $, $\, g_{k} = 0\, , 51 \le k \le n-1\, $, $\, g_{n} = (0.02)(2n-1) + 0.8\, $, we obtain concave curves as in Figure \ref{fig: ExpCDC3}.
-The observed average curve and the estimated curve of the first-order Atlas model for 1990-1999 (Figure 3 of \cite{BFK05}, page 2320) are concave.
-The statistical inference for the capital distribution curves is an interesting problem that we do not discuss here. $\Box$ \end{example}
+complement.
+The resulting expected capital distribution curve is \textit{convex}; it is depicted in Figure \ref{fig: ExpCDC2}. \end{example} \begin{example} Let us consider now a variant of this pure hybrid model, with a variance structure that is observed in practice.
+The parameters are the same as in Example \ref{ex: ExpCDC2}, except for the different choices of the parameter $ c_{\ast} $ and for the rank-based variances $ \sigma_{k}^{2} := 0.075 + 6 k \times10^{-5} $ which are obtained from the smoothed annualized values for 1990--1999 data as in Section 5.4, page 109 of \cite{F02} (see page 2319 of \cite{BFK05}).
+The criterion from Corollary \ref{cor: CDC} cannot apply directly to this case because the inequalities (\ref{eq: criterion CDC}) do not hold for all $ {\mathbf p} \in\Sigma_{n} $.
+The expected capital distribution curves under these parameters with (i) $ c_{\ast} = 0.02 $, (ii) $ c_{\ast} = 0.03 $, (iii)~$ c_{\ast} = 0.04 $ are shown in Figure \ref{fig: ExpCDC1}.
+The curve (i) is convex from the top rank to